Russian Port Module is Safely in Orbit Headed for Station

-Category: Space Hits: 0The Russian Prichal Node Module launches from the Baikonur Cosmodrome in Kazakhstan on Nov.
+Category: Space Hits: 8The Russian Prichal Node Module launches from the Baikonur Cosmodrome in Kazakhstan on Nov.
 24th, 2021.
 Credit: NASA TV.

 The five-ton Prichal docking module and its modified, uncrewed Russian Progress delivery spacecraft are safely in orbit headed for the International Space Station following launch at 8:06 a.m.
 (6:06 p.m.
 Baikonur time) from the Baikonur Cosmodrome in Kazakhstan.